haxtheweb/edtechjoker/glossary.md

 ## Composer
 Composer is a dependency management tool for PHP that allows you to declare and manage the libraries and packages your PHP project depends on.
+It has the capability to declare, manage, and install dependencies.
+When navigating in GitHub, composer can help companies by saving time when searching libraries since it's automatic.
+Installation can be done with PHP commands.

 ## Kubernetes / K8s